josh-jacobson/lambda-lecture-notes/3-1-advanced-react/4-testing-web-applications.md

 As an example to understand the difference, for a basic form component you'd have unit tests for each method (`handleChanges`, `submitForm`, etc) and an integration test to verify the overall behavior of a certain action that involves multiple components.

 React Testing Library is just a lightweight library that provides some additional utilitiy functions, extending the functionality of `react-dom` and `react-dom/test-utils`.
 It's intended as a replacement for Enzyme (a testing library developed by engineers at Airbnb, released in 2016 and popular until recently).
 Note that RTL itself is **not a test runner or framework** -- it's just a library that you can use *with* a testing framework like Jest.
 Jest + RTL is a popular combination, and we'll be working with this stack to learn some testing basics.

+## RTL Matchers -- get, query, or find?
+* ✅ get (getBy / getAllBy): you'll probably use this one the most.
+It has an implicit assertion built in, meaning that the query itself will make your test fail if the node isn't found, rather than just returning null.
+* ✅ query (queryBy / queryAllBy): a more gentle version of get, returning null if no matching elements are found
+* ✅ find (findBy / findAllBy): useful for testing async behavior, like making an API call and rendering the new content to the DOM.

+If you're trying decide whether to use a singular or plural matcher, also remember:
+* 🧖‍♂️ Singular matchers (getBy, queryBy, findBy) will make your test fail if there's more than one matching element!
+There's an implicit assertion bulit in, asserting that there should be **only 1** matching element.
+* 👩‍👩‍👧‍👦 Plural matchers (getAllBy, queryAllBy, findAllBy) are more flexible, allowing one or more matching elements.

+Just open up the [cheatsheet](https://testing-library.com/docs/dom-testing-library/cheatsheet) for reference while writing tests with RTL, no need to memorize all this.
+Remember the basics will help though: **get and find are more strict than query**, and **singular matchers are more strict than plural ones**.

 ## PDF's to download
 * ["What Should I Test?" by Kent C Dodds](pdf/Print_Worksheet_US.pdf)